huggingface/lighteval/docs/source/adding_new_metric.md

     return {"accuracy": response == formatted_doc.choices[formatted_doc.gold_index], "other_metric": 0.5}
 ```

-Then, you can define an aggreagtion function if needed, a comon aggregation function is `np.mean`.
+Then, you can define an aggregation function if needed, a common aggregation function is `np.mean`.

 ```python
 def agg_function(items):